My favourite software and hardware tools

 Qualitative data analysis:

-- ConnectedText (CT) – a personal (or desktop) wiki, database for notes (i.e. Zettelkasten), outliner, writing tool and whatever else you make of it.
+- ConnectedText (CT) – a personal (or desktop) wiki, database for notes (i.e. Zettelkasten), outliner, writing tool, diary application, and whatever else you make of it.
 It has not been marketed as a dedicated CAQDAS tool (such as Atlas.ti or NVivo), however being the flexible tool that it is I have been using it as my main CAQDAS solution (I was an NVivo user before).
 My intention is to explain how I do that on this blog, (an earlier version of my description of how I use CT for qualitative data analysis was posted on the Outliner Software forum).
 To run CT on a Mac or iPad see this, for Linux, see this.

 - Surfulater – for capturing, storing and organising web page content on the PC (I prefer to keep web content separate from my other notes).